fred1n/TriviaGame/README.md

 # TriviaGame

 ### Overview
 The Trivia game is about the Dallas Cowboys.
-It goes through an array of ten questions.
+It goes through an array of questions and displays them all on the page.
+A radio button is displayed for each of the answers.
-The player is presented with a list of questions with a radio button on each.
 You choose a response and click Done and it verifies the response.

+The game will provides statistics the the Done button is pressed giving the number of questions answered correctly and incorrectly.

 # JavaScript Assignment 2